rikhuijzer/nlu_datasets/README.md

 Data is not split in train / test, train / dev / test to allow for using k-fold cross validation and allow users to define their own splits.
 It is advised to use fixed random seed for code reproducibility.
 The `NLU-evaluation-corpora` define a fixed train test split.
 This is stored in these files using the `training` column.
+Note that the splits are odd.
+In `AskUbuntuCorpus.json` 53 sentences have `"training": true` while 109 sentences have `"training" : false`.
+In other words, the test set is twice as large as training set.
+The only reason to use this predefined split is to compare accuracy against NLU-evaluation-corpora paper.

 ## Annotation standard
 The datasets are in Rasa NLU Markdown training format and not in BIO or BIO2 annotation standard.